UsmanRaees/Beginner-Level-Projects-using-HTML-CSS-JavaScript/README.md

 # Beginner-Level-Projects-using-HTML-CSS-JavaScript
-These projects will build your logic building and demonstrate your skills to the next level.
-Start your development journey with these amazing projects
+These projects will enhance your logical skills and showcase your abilities at a higher level.
+Begin your development journey with these exciting projects.